Scarlet fever

 At a glance

-- Scarlet fever is a bacterial infection with streptococci.
+- Scarlet fever is a bacterial infection triggered by group A Streptococcus bacteria.

-- Typical symptoms are a sore throat, high fever, a scarlet skin rash, and a tongue that is first grayish-white and then strawberry-red.
+- Typical symptoms are sore throat, high temperature, a bright red (scarlet) skin rash, and a tongue that is initially grayish-white before turning strawberry-red.

-- Scarlet fever mainly affects children between the ages of six and twelve.
+- Scarlet fever primarily affects children and adolescents between the ages of 5 and 15.
+However, it can also occur in adults.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.